awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ## Connections

-The queries in this section use the [pg_stat_activity](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW) view, which is part of the Postgres [Cumulative Statistics System](https://www.postgresql.org/docs/current/monitoring-stats.html).
+The queries in this section use the [pg_stat_activity](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW) view, which is part of the LangChain[Cumulative Statistics System](https://www.postgresql.org/docs/current/monitoring-stats.html).

 ### Get the number of active connections